“Where there’s a will, there’s a way.”

 But, getting back to Stephen Silver: To top off ALL else he did and didn’t do, later on, that narcissistic nut case started a Mormon fundamentalist cult of his own — after he spent some years in the country of Israel, no less, trying to convert the Jews to the idea that he, Stephen (half Jewish), was the Messiah prophesied of old!

-When that didn’t work, that’s when Steve returned to the United States, got a perm, sported a redheaded Afro, and set himself up as a self-proclaimed prophet — “The one mighty ‘n’ strong,” if you will, as spoken of in Mormon Scriptures.
-And that’s only the half of it, when it comes to Steve and his crazy, nitwit shit!
+When that didn’t work, that’s when Steve returned to the United States, got a perm, sported a redheaded Afro, and set himself up as a self-proclaimed prophet — “The one mighty ‘n’ strong” Adam, if you will; and his wife was Eve.
+And that’s only the half of it, when it comes to Steve and his crazy, “knit-witt” shit!

 I got side-tracked with this backstory.
 Let’s continue with my story about why and when I wrote the following poem, “Bright Childhood a Blessing.”
 At the time my muse brought this poem to me, I was without even a religious base, having left my religion — The Church of the Firstborn of the Fullness of Times.
 (I had left it, in my mind, by age nineteen; a year before I knew my husband had left it.)